hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 #### Request POJOs

 Depending on the web dependency used we may have to manually handle input conversion from String to JSON.
-If so utilize [Jackson](https://github.com/FasterXML/jackson) library to create a `JSONRpcRequest` object that each method can parse
+If so utilize [Jackson](https://github.com/FasterXML/jackson) library to create a `JSONRpcRequest` object that each method can parse.

 Requests are typically of the JSON format